das-praktische-schreinerlein/mygeomanager/README.md

 # MyGeoManager

-MyGeoManager is a simple starter for your application.
+MyGeoManager is a portal for managing POIs.

 For more information take a look at documentation:
 - [portalinfo](docs/INFO.md)